 Entertainment Jobs Abroad

 You will usually be assigned to one of these areas, often depending upon previous experience.
 Many entertainers have to share an evening rotation of performing the "mini-disco" for the children, an hour-long medley of fun dances and games.
-If all of this work sounds hellish, you'd probably be better off reading another article in my series on short-term jobs abroad.
-But if the idea of teaching simple dances to fifty or more children sounds fun, maybe this is the job for you.
+If all this work sounds hellish, you'd be better off reading another article in my series on jobs abroad.
+But if teaching simple dances to 50 or more children sounds fun, this is the job for you.

 What you will also need is tons of confidence, creative ideas, and lots of energy!

 StagePool is a job board for performing jobs worldwide.

 Backstage provides leads and ideas to approach worldwide opportunities in entertainment.